Theory of gating in recurrent neural networks: output gate controls dimensionality and leads to a novel chaotic transition

-As we mentioned above, the zero FP is still stable across the dynamical transition and coexists with the chaotic set.
-For finite systems, the dynamics will eventually flow into the zero FP after chaotic transients.
-To see this, we study the behavior of transient activity as a function of system size.
-If the picture of a chaotic attractor with a punctured hole is valid, we expect the transient activity to be chaotic and eventually flow into the fixed-point.
-Moreover, above the dynamical transition, we expect this transient time to scale with the system size, and in the infinite system size limit, the transient time should diverge in spite of the fact that stable the fixed-point still exists.
-This is because the volume of the basin of attraction of the fixed-point relative to that of the chaotic set will vanish as $N \rightarrow \infty$.
+For finite systems, across the transition the dynamics will eventually flow into the zero FP after chaotic transients.
+Moreover, we expect this transient time to scale with the system size, and in the infinite system size limit, the transient time should diverge in spite of the fact that the stable fixed-point still exists.
+This is because the relative volume of the basin of attraction of the fixed-point will vanish as $N \rightarrow \infty$.
+In Appendix \ref{app:DMFT_BF} Fig. (\ref{fig:BF_transient_times}c,d) we do indeed see that the transient time for a fixed $g_h$ scales with system size (Fig. \ref{fig:BF_transient_times}c) once $\alpha_r$ is above the second transition (dashed line), and not otherwise (see Fig. (\ref{fig:BF_transient_times}a,e) dashed lines).

-In Fig. \ref{fig:BF_transient_times}c,d we do indeed see that the transient time for a fixed $g_h$ scales with system size (Fig. \ref{fig:BF_transient_times}c) once $\alpha_r$ is above the transition (dashed line).
-Conversely, for a fixed $\alpha_r$, the transients scale with system size once $g_h$ crosses the value for which the (fixed) $\alpha_r$ is critical (Fig. \ref{fig:BF_transient_times}d).
-If $\alpha_r$ is below the critical value then there is no scaling of transient time with system size (see Fig. \ref{fig:BF_transient_times}a,e dashed lines).
-Above the transition for a fixed $g_h$ the transient time also increases with increasing $\alpha_r$ (Fig. \ref{fig:BF_transient_times}a,f) consistent with the observation in Fig. \ref{fig:DMFT_bifurcation}d that the attractor dimension increases with $\alpha_r$ beyond the critical value.
-Once $g_h$ becomes larger than $g_c = 2.0$, the stable fixed-point becomes unstable; however, the chaotic attractor when it exists, transitions smoothly across the $g_h=2.0$ line, as can be seen in Fig. \ref{fig:Lyapunov_analyses}c ($\alpha_r=20$).

-The picture of the transition that emerges is summarized in the schematic in Fig. \ref{fig:DMFT_bifurcation}e: when $g_h < 2.0$ the zero fixed-point is stable.
-Moreover, when $\sqrt{2} < g_h \leq 2$, and $\alpha_r$ crosses $\alpha_{r,FP}^{*}$, unstable fixed-points spontaneously appear in the phase space (the FP transition) without any salient dynamical signatures.
-On increasing $\alpha_r$ further, a dynamical state with chaotic transients and stable FP, discontinuously appears once $\alpha_r$ crosses $\alpha_{r,DMFT}^{*}$ (the DMFT transition), provided $\sqrt{8/3} < g_h < 2.0$.
-This coexistence phase -- with the chaotic activity and the stable fixed-point -- exhibits long chaotic transients whose lifetime scales with the system size.
-On increasing $g_h$, with fixed $\alpha_r$, the chaotic set smoothly varies across the $g_h=2.0$ transition and becomes a chaotic attractor once the stable FP disappears (if $\alpha_r < \alpha_{r,DMFT}^{*}$, then a chaotic attractor appears continuously).